Limine-Bootloader/limine-protocol/PROTOCOL.md

 * `dtb_ptr` - Virtual (HHDM) pointer to the device tree blob, in [bootloader reclaimable memory](#memory-map-feature).

 > [!NOTE]
-> If the DTB cannot be found, the response will *not* be generated.
+> If no DTB is available, no response will be provided.

 > [!NOTE]
 > Information contained in the `/chosen` node may not reflect the information